treytorrez/Module2_Networking/README.md

      ```

    - The client provides a Textual-based terminal UI to browse local/server files, upload to server, and download from server.
+   - Files can be uploaded from anywhere on the computer but will be downloded into a folder called `ClientFS` and should be in the same directory as the python scripts

 ## Purpose